ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 ----------------------------------
 Application can use this operation to view events from all devices, view events from a device type and view events for a specific device.

-Refer to the Historical Event Retrieval section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.
+Refer to the Historical Event Retrieval section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 View events from all devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~